gkerr/IntroCommandLineNGS/exercises/STEP4_CUFFLINKS_DE.rst

 The type abd position of *required* arguments to the cufflinks programs and in angular brackets "< >", while *optional* arguments are in square "[]" brackets.

-The output of tophat in step 1 can be found in your home directory at ``ARM-1_tophatOutput/accepted_hits.bam``
+The output of tophat in step 1 can be found in the course dat folder at ``ARM-1_tophatOutput/accepted_hits.bam``

 The annotation Data is ``geneRef/dros_BD5.25.gff``